nz0001na/shell/README.md

 **************************************************************************************************************************

+## count number of files in a directory?

+To count the number of files in a directory using the terminal, you can use the following commands:

+1. Count Files in the Current Directory

+The simplest way to count files in the current directory is:

+                  ls -1 | wc -l

+Explanation:
+                  ls -1: Lists all files and directories, one per line. wc -l: Counts the number of lines in the output, which corresponds to the number of files and directories

+2. Count Files Only (Excluding Directories)

+To count only files (not directories), use:

+                  find . -maxdepth 1 -type f | wc -l

+Explanation:
+                  find .: Searches in the current directory.
+                  -maxdepth 1: Limits the search to the current directory (does not include subdirectories).
+                  -type f: Filters to include only files. wc -l: Counts the number of lines in the output

+3. Count Files Recursively (Including Subdirectories)

+To count all files in the current directory and its subdirectories:

+                  find . -type f | wc -l

+Explanation:
+                  find .: Searches in the current directory and all subdirectories.
+                  -type f: Filters to include only files. wc -l: Counts the number of lines in the output

+4. Count Files and Directories Recursively

+If you want to count both files and directories recursively:

+                  find . | wc -l

+Explanation:

+                  find .: Lists all files and directories in the current directory and subdirectories. wc -l: Counts the total number of lines in the output

+5. Count Hidden Files

+By default, ls does not include hidden files (those starting with a dot).
+To include hidden files:

+                  ls -1A | wc -l

+Explanation:
+                  ls -1A: Lists all files, including hidden ones, but excludes . (current directory) and .. (parent directory).

+6. Notes:

+Dotfiles: If you want to include hidden files (dotfiles), ensure you use the -A option with ls or include them explicitly with find.

+Directories: If you only want to count directories, use find . -type d | wc -l.

+These commands provide flexible ways to count files in a directory based on your specific needs!

 ## download file with url using command

 To download a file using a URL in the terminal, you can use either the wget or curl command.
 Both are widely used and available on most Unix-like systems, and they are also available for Windows.